top of page

 • Those which may be used by learners when general supervision only is available.

-• Use is restricted to learners who have received formal instructions in handling that machine, apparatus, or substance and are familiar with the process.
+• Use is restricted to learners who have received formal instructions in handling that particular machine, apparatus or substance and are familiar with the process.

 The general supervision category implies that there is at least one responsible employee.